 Birth Injuries Caused by Medical Negligence

 If you believe your child’s injuries resulted from medical negligence, a birth injury lawyer from Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C. can investigate your case.
-Before filing a birth injury lawsuit, we will get answers about what happened to your family.
-Then, we take into account not only your past damages but any and all future expenses as well.
+Before filing a lawsuit, we will get answers about what happened to your family.
+Then, we take into account not only your past damages but all future expenses as well.
 This includes future medical treatments as well as any necessary changes to your home and more.
 We have extensive experience handling birth injury cases for clients throughout Pennsylvania, New Jersey, and nationwide.
 In one case, we helped our clients reach a settlement of $8.9 million on behalf of a child who suffered a brain injury due to lack of oxygen during birth.
-We have successfully handled many more birth injury cases for our clients.
+We have successfully handled many birth injury cases for our clients; contact us today to see how we can help your family with a birth injury lawsuit.

 What are the Most Common Types of Birth Injuries Caused by Medical Negligence?